bump-sh/docs/src/_help/hubs/customize-ui.md

 ![Dark mode settings](/images/help/dark-mode-settings.png)

+## Advanced customization through CSS variables
+The [advanced customization settings](/help/customization-options/color-logo-meta-images/#advanced-customization-through-css-variables) available for documentation can also be applied to all the documentation within a hub.

 ## Operations sorting

 Finally, you can choose to apply a general sorting parameter to all the documentations in your hub with the Group by operations (by path or tag) and Navigation options.